rackerlabs/design-system/_component_design/drop-down-selector.md

 layout: component
 category: Components
 usage: >
-  An drop-down selector enables the user to select one value from a list.
+  A drop-down selector enables the user to select one value from a list.
 When the drop-down selector is inactive, it displays a single value.
 When the drop-down selector is activated by the user, it displays a list of values from which the user can choose.
 preview-image: preview-images/drop-downs.svg
 resource: true
 status: stable